BryanCarney/python_challenge/README.md

 # declare the change in position of the data
         change_pos_data = start_profit_loss - prev_profit_loss

-# Track the net change, using append to account for the change
+# Track the net change, using append to account for the change, "append" utilization also sourced from Giraffe Acadamy course
         profit_loss_change.append(change_pos_data)

 # Calculate the greatest increase in profits (month and amount)